 Future businesses in the area are still undetermined, but other than a new supermarket, the new retail spaces are predominantly small-scale tenancies along key pedestrian routes.
 These smaller tenancies will encourage a diverse range of businesses, including both retail and commercial uses.
 This will build and expand on what people love about Coburg currently and increasing the reasons to shop or seek other services in Coburg.

-Council has already committed to delivery of the new library and piazza – Stage 1.
+Council has already committed to delivery of the new library and piazza.
 Construction is planned to start in 2028, with the new facilities expected to open in 2029.
+Site preparation works to support the library and piazza project are likely to occur in the second half of 2027.

-Timelines for the remaining stages of the draft concept for Coburg are yet to be confirmed.
+Timelines for the remaining stages of the central Coburg framework are yet to be confirmed.

 A project of this scale isn’t delivered all at once.
 Council is conscious of a systematic approach to delivery that manages the disruption to existing and new businesses as the works progress.
 This means it could take 10-15 years to complete the entire concept.